-Yesterday's Anzac commemorations brought many reflections on the nature of war.
-Here very briefly, is mine.
+Today's Anzac commemorations bring many reflections on the nature of war.
+Here very briefly is mine.

 In short, war is the second-worst thing on earth.
 But wars are not acts of nature.
-They are not acts of God.
-Wars are acts of man, and in that they are the second-worst thing that human beings can inflict on one another.
-Second-worst only because the very worst is tyranny, an act of war by governments against those they are supposed to protect.
+They are not acts of God: Wars are acts of man, of men who hope to achieve their values by violence, and who will do so if others do not rise to defend their own lives and their own values.
+They are the second-worst thing on earth only because the very worst is tyranny, an act of war by governments against those they are supposed to protect.
 It is tyrannical governments and movements intent on inflicting tyranny and oppression against others that begin wars of conquest and campaigns of terror.
 It is the existence of such entities that make wars of self-defence necessary.

 LINKS: Lest we forget, Anzac day is for those who know what war is - The Age